- About us

 - Contact Us

 There are three main strands of the new Computing curriculum: information technology, digital literacy and computer science.
-The Switch on Computing scheme of work helps to deliver hese strands.
+The Purple Mash scheme of work helps to deliver these strands.

 Information technology is about the use of computers for functional purposes, such as collecting and presenting information, or using search technology.
 Digital literacy is about the safe and responsible use of technology, including recognising its advantages for collaboration or communication.
 Finally, computer science will introduce children of all ages to understanding how computers and networks work.
 It will also give all children the opportunity to learn basic computer programming, from simple floor robots in Key Stage One, right up to creating on-screen computer games and programmes by Upper Key Stage 2.

 E-safety lessons will be included regularly to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.